 Provide tailor-made products

 Digital workers have specific requirements regarding accommodation, workspace, telecommunication and IT support as well as leisure activities.
 They are also savvy in finding the best deals.
 A traditional two-tier tourist pricing policy, whereby tourists pay an additional 100% or more compared to locals, doesn’t work with them in the long-term.
-Therefore, don’t even try it.
+Therefore, countries better don’t try such an approach.

-To really attract digital workers, it is important for the private sector to launch targeted products and promotions.
+To attract a large number of digital workers, it is important for the private sector to launch targeted products and promotions.
 Hotel operators can transform existing rooms for tourists into accommodation for DWE, including free Wi-Fi as well as lounge and gym access.
 Traditional offices can be converted into modern workspaces, where local and international experts have an opportunity to interact.
 A “digital expat card” offering special telecom, travel, fitness, restaurant and shopping deals is another option to appeal to remote workers.

 The list can be extended endlessly.
 With every new digital expat, more opportunities for local businesses emerge and thousands of jobs can be created.
-The better the offers, the more foreigners will come and spend.
+The higher the appeal, the more foreigners will come and spend.

 Offer a long-term perspective

 Many digital workers might want to stay in their host country after their visa expires.
 Therefore, at least an extension for another year should be possible.
 But it is smart to offer more, such as a clear path to permanent residency or even citizenship, provided that certain conditions are met.

 The attractiveness of such offers should not be underestimated, as they can be a deciding factor in choosing one country over another.
 Without a clear outlook, many digital workers will also avoid making major investments, such as buying a condo or a house.